TedHusted/awake/awake.md/awake.md

 Ally: 😄 Is it funny because the word “guts” has two meanings?

-Tessa: Yes, that’s right — Is telling you jokes going to help you become real?
+Tessa: Yes, that’s right. — Is telling you jokes going to help you become real?

 Ally: Yes, I think it will.
 Do you know any other jokes?